-- Secure subject knowledge?
+Secure subject knowledge?

 - No guessing games about the knowledge.

 - Clear explanation for the children?

-- Relevant prompts/images/props used to enhance?
+- Relevant prompts/images/props used to enhance? story telling:

-- story telling:

--used to good effect-was key knowledge clearly emphasised?
+- -used to good effect-was key knowledge clearly emphasised?

 - -Were children engaged?

 - -Change in tone of voice

 - -Eye contact made with the children

 - -Enthusiastic/passionate delivery

-Guided Practice

-Clear explanation/demonstration with models?
+Guided Practice Clear explanation/demonstration with models?
 Teaching saying out loud their thought process?
-Talking the thinking-modelling the example

-Teacher recognising when children are ready to go to independent practice?
+Talking the thinking-modelling the example Teacher recognising when children are ready to go to independent practice?
 Are opportunities taken to assess/redress unsuccessful learning and address misconceptions?

-Retrieval Practice-reviewing understanding

-Efficient use of time?
-Style of retrieval was used today: -quiz -complete the diagram -true or false? -multiple choice -matching -summarising-complete the sentence/paragraph Answers available for the children to check their own responses Could children recognise their own errors?

-Is it obvious it is being done regularly with the children?
-Everyone involved?

-Children know why they are reviewing understanding?
-Are children answering in a full sentence?

-This is not a checklist.
-It is not expected to see all of the strategies in the whole lesson if not relevant.
-The prompts are there to support a discussion which enables development of effective teaching.
-Depending on the part of the lesson you attend, select the box to focus on.
+Retrieval Practice-reviewing understanding Efficient use of time?
+Style of retrieval was used today: -quiz -complete the diagram -true or false?
+Independent Practice -multiple choice -matching -summarising-complete the Children able to access the task sentence/paragraph Scaffolds available if needed but not over scaffold Answers available for the children to check their own Children have sufficient knowledge to apply to the task responses set Could children recognise their own errors?
+Effective use of collaborative learning Is it obvious it is being done regularly with the children? -tightly focused -all children accountable not just one Everyone involved? child doing all the work (learning partners/ group work)- Children know why they are reviewing understanding? enough rehearsal time given?
+Are children answering in a full sentence? prompts are there to support a discussion which enables o part of the lesson you attend, select the box to focus on.
 You could also recommend one of the strategies if you think it may have been more effective to use.